Qilin-Inc/Qilin/README.md

 6. Implemented caching mechanisms using Redis to improve application performance and reduce database load.
 7. Also, designed PPT & Video for evaluation.

-## Usage
-- Describe how to access the application and any important features.
-- Provide example API requests if applicable.

 ## Contributors
 - [Suvan Sarkar](https://github.com/suvansarkar)
 - [Chaitanya Sikakolu](https://github.com/sikakoluchaitanya)